theBizarro/DonationWebsite/README.md

-# PaymentGatewayProject
+# A Responsive Donation Website with integrated payment gateway

-This is a Donation Website Project made by using -
+- This project is made with HTML, CSS, Bootstrap and JavaScript.
-    HTML, CSS, Javascript and Bootstrap.
+- It contains a razor pay payment gateway to make donations(but only dummy ones as one needs to have a proper account on razorpay for proper functioning).